Australian alcohol guidelines

-Based on the latest scientific evidence, new alcohol guidelines have been released to help reduce the risk of alcohol harm and improve the health of Australians.
-The guidelines were developed by the National Health and Medical Research Council (NHMRC), the leading expert body in health and medical research in the country.
-The NHMRC uses a rigorous process to develop and review guidelines, which includes an independent expert review and a period of public consultation for stakeholders.
+New guidelines have been released to help reduce the risk of alcohol harm and improve the health of Australians.
+The guidelines were developed by the National Health and Medical Research Council (NHMRC), our leading expert body in health and medical research.
+The NHMRC used a rigorous process to develop the guidelines, including an independent review and stakeholder consultation.

 The new guidelines

-While there is no safe level of drinking, the guidelines provide a framework for how to stay healthy and protect you and your family from alcohol harms.
+While there’s no safe level of drinking, the guidelines provide a framework for how to stay healthy and protect yourself and your family from alcohol harm.

 The guidelines recommend that:

-- Women who are pregnant or planning a pregnancy should not drink alcohol to reduce harm to their unborn child.
+- women who are pregnant or breastfeeding should not drink alcohol to prevent harm to their baby.

-It can be difficult to keep track of how much alcohol you are consuming because different types of drinks contain different amounts of alcohol and come in different sizes.
+It can be difficult to keep track of how much alcohol you’re consuming because different types of drinks contain different amounts of alcohol and come in different sizes.

 A standard drink might be less than you think.
 For example, a bottle of beer or a glass of wine is often more than a 'standard drink'.
 An Australian standard drink contains 10g of alcohol (12.5ml of pure alcohol).
 One standard drink is 285ml of full-strength beer, a 100ml glass of wine, or 30ml of spirits.

 Tracking how many standard drinks you’re consuming can help you follow the guidelines so you can stay as healthy as possible.